 Tim is the former UFC heavyweight champ who later became a police officer.
 In his own words, becoming a cop was Tim Sylvia’s childhood dream and something he would love to do after high school.

-But after graduating from high school, Sylvia put his dream aside and pursued a professional career in MMA.
+However, after graduating from high school, Sylvia put his dream aside and pursued a professional career in MMA.
 Soon after his UFC career was over, Sylvia decided to apply for a part-time job as a police officer in Illinois and fulfill his dream.

-During his time as a police officer, Tim continued to fight in various MMA promotions across the world.
+When Tim began his time as a police officer, Tim continued to fight in various MMA promotions across the world.
 But balancing between the two jobs was a bit of a struggle for him.
 He would train for his fights during the workdays and patrol the streets on the weekends.

 2. Forrest Griffin

-In the UFC, Griffin holds notable wins over some great fighters like Tito Ortiz, Rich Franklin, and Quinton Jackson.
+He went on to become the UFC Light Heavyweight Champion and one of the all-time fan favorites.
+Griffin holds notable wins in the UFC over great fighters like Tito Ortiz, Rich Franklin, and Quinton Jackson.

-RECOMMENDED FOR YOU Are U.S. Police Trained in Martial Arts?
+Are U.S. Police Trained in Martial Arts?
 Police Training Q&A

 1. Mirko Filipovic (CroCop)

 Mirko entered the world of military and police Special Forces as a 19-year-old kid.
 He became a member of the Lucko Anti-Terrorist unit around 1996.
-The name “Crocop” was born as a result of Mirko’s service in this unit, and his Croatian nationality.
+The name “Crocop” was born as a result of Mirko’s service in this unit and his Croatian nationality.

-Mirko left a special mark in combat sports as he was the only fighter to win K-1, Pride FC, and RIZIN championship titles.
+Mirko left a special mark in combat sports as he was the only fighter to win K-1Pride FC, and RIZIN championship titles.